 It can be difficult to visualise a part machined with an upper turn, a lower turn, a main spindle and a sub-spindle all in the process at the same time.
 It is likely to be overwhelming for an inexperienced programmer.
 It certainly isn't for the faint-hearted!

-Obviously, for complex projects to be successful the workshop must invest in the software to create the cutting programs that push their 5 axis machines to the limits.
-This combination of software and machinery provides the capability but, without the engineering experience and expertise, they might as well not have invested.
+Obviously, for complex projects to be successful the workshop must invest all of these things to push their 5 axis machines to the limits.
+This combination of software and machinery provides the capability but, without the engineering experience, expertise and inspection, they might as well not have invested.

-Take the quiz below and in just four minutes find out where they are struggling and whether it's time for a change.
+Take the quiz - just click the image below and in just four minutes find out where your supplier is struggling and whether it's time for a change.
 Complex parts need experienced precision engineers to be successful - is your supplier up to scratch?